A baby born at 34 weeks is considered “late preterm”. Every baby’s different, but your 34-week preemie’s outlook is great.

 In one study, the baby born at 34 weeks survival rate was 100% (and was the same for all subsequent weeks of gestation) and almost half of babies born at 34 weeks showed no major short or long-term complications to being birthed early.

-Can babies born at 34 weeks breathe on their own?
+Do babies born at 34 weeks need oxygen?

 Are babies’ lungs developed at 34 weeks?